 When the situation forces an artist to leave their country, we work with art residencies and so-called safe havens to help secure the artist can continue their artistic work in a safe environment.

-In 2011, we created the Freemuse Advocacy and Campaign Guide, which suggests a number of practical actions organisations and individuals can take locally and internationally to support artists at risk, including advice for artists seeking refuge.
-The guide is available in Arabic, English, French and Pashto.
+In 2011, we created The Freemuse Advocacy and Campaign guide.
+Available in Arabic, English, French and Pashto, the guide suggests a number of practical actions organisations and individuals can take locally and internationally to support artists at risk, including advice for artists seeking refuge.

 In a limited amount of cases, Freemuse can provide direct financial assistance to musicians whose needs cannot be addressed by advocacy and other non-financial efforts alone.
 Cases include musicians who need medical treatment following an attack, face jail time and require legal defense, or must flee the country because of death threats or threat of imprisonment.
 At the moment, Freemuse unfortunately does not have the resources to offer financial assistance to other artists.